MicrosoftDocs/learn/learn-pr/azure/threat-response-sentinel-playbooks/resources/design-doc.md

 ## Lab exercise

-- Draft lab exercise title: Create a Microsoft Sentinel playbook<!-- This isn't in Term Studio or MS Style.
+- Draft lab exercise title: Create an Azure Sentinel playbook<!-- This isn't in Term Studio or MS Style.
 When I search the internet, it's mostly "Azure Sentinel Playbook."
 If you agree to change it, please s/r. -->
   - Task 1.
 Add a playbook from Logic Apps
   - Task 2.
-Add a Microsoft Sentinel connector<!-- Same comment about not being able to find this term in TS or MS Style.
+Add an Azure Sentinel connector<!-- Same comment about not being able to find this term in TS or MS Style.
 On the internet, capitalization varies.
 Please review. --> in Logic Apps
   - Task 3.
-Add a trigger to Microsoft Sentinel Connection<!-- I cannot find a product named "Azure Sentinel Connection."
+Add a trigger to Azure Sentinel Connection<!-- I cannot find a product named "Azure Sentinel Connection."
 Should this be "Azure Sentinel connector?"-->
   - Task 4.
 Add an action
   - Task 5.
 Test the playbook result
-- The lab demonstrates how to create a Microsoft Sentinel playbook to automatically respond to a security threat.
+- The lab demonstrates how to create an Azure Sentinel playbook to automatically respond to a security threat.
 - Feasibility questions or concerns?

 ## Module learning objectives

 After completing this module, you&#39;ll be able to:

-- Explain Microsoft Sentinel SOAR capabilities.
+- Explain Azure Sentinel SOAR capabilities.
-- Explore the Microsoft Sentinel Logic Apps connector.<!-- We also have an Azure Sentinel connector.
+- Explore the Azure Sentinel Logic Apps connector.<!-- We also have an Azure Sentinel connector.
 Are they two different things?
 If so, perhaps we can use just "Logic Apps connector".
 If you agree, please s/r. -->
 - Create a playbook to automate an incident response.
 - Run a playbook on demand in response to an incident.